 Some gratuitous advice for anyone who’d like to get rid of the little bastards.

 Camel crickets often hide during the day, but you can tell you have a large population when their frass colors walls dark brown.
-(Frass is poop, by the way — if you watched Sideways, that’s why the name “Frass Canyon Vineyards” is so darn funny.)
-If your population is really large, mice will likely move into the basement to feed on the crickets, and then you have a mouse problem, too.
+Frass is poop, by the way — if you watched Sideways, that’s why the name “Frass Canyon Vineyards” is so darn funny.
 When the crickets migrate out of the basement in search of food and moist places to lay their eggs, they tend to creep the bejesus out of unsuspecting family members … which is why I was motivated to make this page.

 Some ways to get rid of them

 If you like doing stupid science projects to impress your friends, put different types of bait on the traps.
-Let me know what works the best.
-If you have kids, pit them against each other with the challenge of choosing the most effective bait.
-You can somehow reward the one that comes up with the most crickets at the end of the week.
+If you have kids, pit them against each other with the challenge of identifying the most effective bait (Fruit Loops versus Lucky Charms??).
+You can reward the kid that comes up with the most crickets at the end of the week.
 Or you can punish the loser — depends on your parenting style!

 3. Buy an electronic rat trap (e.g. on Amazon).
 Get the kind that is activated by moisture not heat (infrared).
-Electronic traps have enough amperage to cause a cricket to explode, by the way, which is kind of fun when you can hear it go.
-And they spark, so make sure you don’t set the trap near something flammable like open cans of paint thinner.
+FYI, electronic traps have enough amperage to cause a cricket to explode, complete with a satisfying crackle.
+On this note, make sure you don’t set the trap near something flammable like open cans of paint thinner.
 Also, make sure your basement doesn’t have a gas leak.
 That would be bad.

 4. Hunt them with an airsoft gun.
-Don’t pass up the opportunity to play music that fits the task, such as the soundtrack from The Descent, Aliens, or Starship Troopers.
-And use biodegradable ammunition if you don’t want to pick up the pellets.
-Unfortunately, the crickets will probably eat the pellets (doh!).
+Remember to wear safety goggles to protect from ricochets.
+And remember, don’t let your kid take the airsoft gun to a playground, or to school, or to the airport (etc).
+You can use biodegradable ammunition if you don’t want to pick up the pellets, of course, although the surviving crickets will probably eat the pellets (doh!).
 Note that if you get a weapon for each member of your family, this can be a bonding experience and can even qualify for Family Home Evening if you live in Utah.
 (Family Home Evening is Monday night, just in case you’re not Mormon and don’t know better.
 Don’t embarrass yourself by doing it on Tuesday.
 Been there.)
-Remember to wear safety goggles.
-And remember, please don’t let your kid take the airsoft gun to a playground.
+Don’t pass up the opportunity to play music that fits the task, such as the soundtrack from The Descent, Aliens, or Starship Troopers.

-5. If your family is looking for fun but is against weapons, get each member a bug-zapping racket (e.g., like this one).
-I own one of these and can say that they kill houseflies efficiently and are moderately enjoyable to use.
+5. If your family is looking for fun bonding activity but is against weapons, get each member a bug-zapping racket (e.g., like this one).
+I own one of these and can confirm that they kill houseflies efficiently and are moderately enjoyable to use.
 The flies spark, sizzle, and pop in a satisfying way, and chasing the flies around the house with a racket does, in fact, burn more calories that hunting them with rubber bands (which I’m very, very good at).
-The racket I have takes 2 AA batteries, which lasts about a month or so during the peak fly season.
+The racket I have takes 2 AA batteries, which last about a month or so during the peak fly season.
 Pro tip: don’t touch the wires … the shock is really like an electrical shock, and hurts.
 I’ve tested this, just like I’ve foolishly tested electric fences in my youth (XY syndrome).
-If you have a family member with a heart condition or Pacemaker who might react poorly to electrical shocks, ask them to just watch from afar and cheer.
-If the excitement of just watching might push them over the edge, send them out on a long errand while you do your thing.
+If you have a family member with a heart condition or Pacemaker who might react poorly to electrical shocks, keep the racket out of their reach.
+Also, if the excitement of just watching might push these folks into arrhythmia, send them out on a long errand while you do your thing.

 6. Less exciting, but also fun for kids is a long-armed bug vacuum.
 Here are a bunch on Amazon.
 I don’t get kickbacks so don’t feel obliged to even click on that link.
 Just know that there are such things, and they look mildly fun.

 9. Keep chameleons in your basement.
-When I was growing up in squalor in East Lansing, my parents bought two chameleons to keep the roaches at bay.
-They just had the run of the house (the chameleons, that is), and were adorable to boot.
+When I was growing up in squalor in East Lansing, my parents bought two chameleons to keep the roach population under control.
+They had the run of the house (the chameleons, that is), and were adorable to boot.
 When I was young, I thought everyone had chameleons for this same reason (ah, foolish youth).
-Anyway, I’m sure they’d eat camel crickets.
+Anyway, I’m sure chameleons will eat camel crickets.
 Just make sure to give them a heat lamp and a water source.
 And make sure that when chameleons crawl under a rug, that you don’t inadvertently step on them and flatten them, only to discover their dry husks years later.
 That’s another story altogether, as is why chameleons would crawl under rugs in the first place.
 Sniff.

 10. Attack them with a weed trimmer.
 My family used a weed trimmer to control snails in our vegetable garden when we lived in Salt Lake City, and it was great fun.
 “Great fun” for a teenager in Salt Lake City is probably a questionable phrase, but I do have fond memories of this.
-(They might be false fond memories, though, just like much of my time there.)
-I’d wear safety goggles so the juices and shell shards wouldn’t get in my eyes.
+They might be false fond memories, though, just like much of my time there.
+I wore safety goggles so the juices and shell shards wouldn’t get in my eyes.
 The big problem with doing this in your basement is that the cricket juice and attached limbs will just get sprayed all over the walls, and then you’ll have that to deal with.
 Of course, the camel crickets left alive will slowly eat the surfaces clean (I’m an optimist).

 11. Buy a Roomba vacuum bot.
 I don’t own one of these and have never even seen one, but I’m tempted to buy one just for this pupose.
-Ideally, attach food to it so the little devils actually move toward it.
+Ideally, attach food to it in some way so the little devils actually move toward it.
 Or put food in the center of your basement in a way that is protected from the Roomba, then let the robot loose.
-This suggestion is all speculation because I don’t own a Roomba.
-But I’d sure like one.
-If you are Roomba rep, maybe you could gift one to me with expectation that I might be good advertising.
+If you are Roomba rep, maybe you could gift one to me with the expectation that I might be good advertising.
 Come on, you know it would.
 I’d put a GoPro on it …

 13. Use diatomaceous earth.
 You can buy bags of this at most hardware stores, or online.
 Just spread it around areas where crickets congregate.
 The sharp, microscopic diatoms (they are long-dead algae with hard, silicized cell walls) work their way into crickets’ limb joints and in between segment plates … and also scrape off the protective layer of wax on the crickets’ exoskeletons.
 They probably die of dehydration, though entomologists argue about the exact cause of death.
-But without a doubt, definitely a terrible way to die.
-But relax, they deserve it.
-Please note, however, that diatomaceous earth is composed of fossilized organisms that are millions of years old; if objects older than 6000 years tend to undermine your world view, don’t buy.
+Whatever the mode of death, they deserve it.
+Please note, however, that diatomaceous earth is composed of fossilized organisms that are millions of years old; if objects older than 6000 years tend to undermine your world view, don’t buy it.

 15. Waterproof your basement.
 Once you cut off the moisture supply, you cut off of the fungal growth and the crickets will starve … though it might never get your population to the zero you want.
-I’ve actually spent a few years remortering my basement, and it turns out it’s a lot of work, which is why it’s way down on my list.
+I’ve actually spent a few years remortering my basement, and it turns out it’s a lot of work, which is why it’s way down on this list.
 I’ve gone through about 700 lbs of cement already, plugging gaping holes in the foundation and also applying at least 1/2″ of cement to all surfaces.
 It really sucks, and it’s actually not doing a whole lot to control my cricket population.
 They just watch me from the dark corners and laugh.
 And my back hurts.

 16. Buy a dehumidifier.
 If you can drop the moisture level to where fungi cannot grow, the crickets will starve.
 Again, this won’t get rid of all them, but the population numbers will go down if you keep the unit on all the time.
 I have one that vents water to outside via a hose, so I don’t need to monitor it at all.
 I say that not to brag.
 I’m just saying.

 17. Move to a different house.
 This is a really attractive option for me.
 Our town’s nickname is Swampmore.
 I should’ve known better.